joshhchun/blog/content/about.md

 ## Academia

-I am currently a Glenna R. Joyce Scholar and Senior at the [University of Notre Dame](https://nd.edu).
+I am a recent graduate from the [University of Notre Dame](https://nd.edu).
 I originally came to Notre Dame as a Chemical Engineer on the pre-med track, but I quickly found my love for coding.

 ```C
 fprintf(stdout, "here1\n");